sap-tutorials/sap-build-apps/tutorials/codejam-events-process-7/codejam-events-process-7.md

     You will see the form add to the process, with different paths for approval and rejection.

-There will be an red error, but this is expected and you did nothing wrong.
+There will be a red error, but this is expected and you did nothing wrong.
 The error is just an indicator that you need to add some settings, like to whom to send the form.

 ![Approval form added](assets/approval6.png)